The Best Portable Ergonomic Split Travel Keyboards in 2025

 NocFree Lite Wireless Split Keyboard

 This keyboard looks beautiful, portable, and well designed.
 It even has built-in tenting, which is unique among the ones we've looked at so far.
-There are a key issues with the NocFree though.
+There are a few unfortunate issues with the NocFree Lite though.
 Firstly, the "?" key is weirdly positioned to the right of the arrow keys, inviting mistaken key presses until you retrain muscle memory.
-It also relies on a dongle for wireless connectivity (no Bluetooth).
+It also relies on a dongle for wireless connectivity, and does not have Bluetooth.
 Finally, it is higher than our budget, priced at USD 179.
-This is a tempting keyboard, but we may wait until a future revision to test it.
+With its successor, the Nocfree &, under development and correcting the challenges here, we will skip this and review its newer sibling.

 R-Go Split Keyboard

-At first, this appeared to be a serious contender, as the form factor, size, and chicklet keys all tick the right boxes.
+At first, this appeared to be a serious contender, as the form factor, size, and chiclet keys all tick the right boxes.
 Unfortunately, the reviews on Amazon were mixed (3.2 as of Jan 2025), with many talking about quality problems and high failure rates.
-It is difficult to justify spending USD 125 on a keyboard which may (or may not) break in a matter of months.
+It is difficult to justify spending USD 125 on a keyboard which may break in a few months.

 ZSA’s Voyager